 Perhaps you have a learner’s permit and are thinking of buying a car.
 If you want to drive your new car off the lot, you’ll need proof of insurance first to buy the car.
 Speak with providers, and they may be able to insure you using your provisional license from the Department of Motor Vehicles (DMV) or a government ID.

 If you are a teenager or live with an insured driver, consider getting insured under their policy instead of buying your own.
-This is almost certain to be a cheaper option.
+You're much more likely to find cheap auto insurance this way.

 Our Recommendations For Car Insurance